tldr-pages/tldr/pages/linux/xxd.md

 # xxd

-> Make a hexdump or do the reverse.
+> Make a Hex dump or do the reverse.
 > More information: <https://packages.debian.org/buster/xxd>.

 - Display Hex representation of a file:

 `xxd {{file}}`

-- Convert Hexdump into binary:
+- Convert a Hex dump into binary:

 `xxd -r {{file}}`

-- Produce Binary dump:
+- Produce a binary dump:

 `xxd -b {{file}}`